 Rock mulch and boulders should be selected from the same quarry to ensure color compatibility.
-The rock color should consist of both golds and browns, such as "Express Gold," to bring the colors of the Character Zone into the ground plane.
+The rock color should consist of both golds and browns to bring the colors of the Character Zone into the ground plane.
 A 1/2" or 3/4" minus graded mulch is recommended for landscape areas.